-We all know that when it comes to health, weight loss, and even hormones, it’s the little things that count – like what you eat, how you eat, how much you sleep and so forth.
-Adding herbs and spices to your meals, however, can definitely constitute another ‘small thing’ that has a very big impact.
-These are some of my favourites:
+We all know that when it comes to health, weight loss and even hormones, it’s the little things that count – like what you eat, how you eat it and how much you sleep.
+Adding herbs and spices to your meals on a regular basis can have a big impact too.
+Read on for some of my favourites:

 1. Decrease cancer risk with oregano

-Although it may leave you craving pizza, oregano has been shown to possess a variety of anti-bacterial and anti-inflammatory health benefits.
-We can add one more benefit to its list — anti-cancer agent.
-A study by researchers at Long Island University indicates that carvacrol, a component of this herb, could potentially be used to treat prostate cancer.
-According to the main researcher, its effects on cancer cells elevate the spices into the “super-spice” category, much like turmeric (which we’ll get to later).
+Although it may leave you craving pizza, oregano has a variety of antibacterial and anti-inflammatory and anti-cancer health benefits.
+A 2012 study by researchers at Long Island University found that carvacrol, a component of this herb, could potentially be used to treat prostate cancer.
+According to the main researcher, its effects on cancer cells elevate it to “super-spice” category, much like turmeric (which we’ll get to later).

-Bottom line: Sprinkle a little oregano on entrees whenever possible or add it to your morning smoothie for an energetic boost!
+Bottom line: Sprinkle a little oregano on your meals whenever possible or add it to your morning smoothie for an energy boost!

 2. Mix it up for weight loss

-Adding a little spice can also reduce the body’s negative responses to eating high-fat meals, according to Penn State researchers.
+According to Penn State researchers, adding a little spice can also reduce the body’s negative responses to eating high-fat meals.
 They found that adding spices to a high-fat meal reduced triglyceride response by almost 30 percent, compared to a similar meal with no spices added.
 In this case the flavour of choice was a mix of rosemary, oregano, cinnamon, turmeric, black pepper, cloves, garlic powder and paprika.
-If this doesn’t have you reaching for the spice rack, theses mixtures also been shown to act as a “sugar safety net” by inhibiting tissue damage and inflammation caused by high levels of blood sugar.
+If this doesn’t have you reaching for the spice rack, theses mixtures have also been shown to act as a “sugar safety net” by inhibiting tissue damage and inflammation caused by high blood sugar.

-Bottom line: While we encourage you to reach for the spices when cooking your next meal, beware of seasonings that are high in salt content.
+Bottom line: While we encourage you to reach for spices when cooking, beware of seasonings that are high in salt content.
 Look for seasonings with no salt added, or better yet make your own!

 3. Beat muscle pain with ginger

 Bottom line: Slice up ginger root and add it to stir-frys or simply boil it and drink it as a tea a few times a day.
 This is also great for warming you up during cooler months.
 Try this healthy pink ginger lemonade recipe for a great way to get more ginger into your diet.

 4. Sprinkle a little cinnamon